Witley Court: 19th century

 In 1837 serious debt forced Thomas Foley, 4th Baron Foley (1808–1869) to sell the estate to the trustees of William Ward, 11th Baron Ward (1817–1885, later 1st Earl of Dudley), who had inherited a great fortune from the coal and iron industries in the Black Country.

 From 1843 to 1846 Witley Court was loaned to Queen Adelaide, the widow of King William IV.
-Whilst at Witley Court she had two chaplains – Rev. John Ryle Wood, Canon of Worcester and Rev. Thomas Pearson, Rector of Great Witley.
+Whilst at Witley Court she had two chaplains – John Ryle Wood, Canon of Worcester and Thomas Pearson, Rector of Great Witley.

-In the 1850s, William Ward, 11th Baron Ward (later 1st Earl of Dudley) engaged the architect Samuel Daukes, who had already altered his London house, Dudley House on Park Lane and the church at Great Witley, to remodel the house in Italianate style using ashlar stone cladding over the existing red brickwork.
+In the 1850s, Lord Ward engaged the architect Samuel Daukes, who had already altered his London house, Dudley House on Park Lane and the church at Great Witley, to remodel the house in Italianate style using ashlar stone cladding over the existing red brickwork.
 He also commissioned the garden designer William Andrews Nesfield to transform the gardens.

-In 1885 the 1st Earl of Dudley died and his son William Humble Ward, 2nd Earl of Dudley (1867–1932) inherited the property.
+In 1885 Lord Dudley died and his son William Humble Ward, 2nd Earl of Dudley (1867–1932) inherited the property.
 His wife was Rachel Ward, Countess of Dudley (née Rachel Gurney).